Becoming You With Julie

 Chai is both art and science.
 I like mine bold and spiced, but others in my house prefer it milder.
 Your sweet spot might shift depending on your mood or the size of your mug.

-• If it’s too light, try steeping the tea a bit longer or using slightly less milk next time.
+• If yours tastes too light, steep the tea a little longer next time or use slightly less milk.

-• If it’s too strong, stir in a splash of warm milk to soften the flavor.
+• If it’s stronger than you like, stir in a splash of warm plant-based milk.

 Pumpkin Spice Chai Latte FAQs